travetto/travetto/module/model/README.md

   /**
    * Create new item
    * @param item The document to create
-   * @throws {ExistsError} When an item with the provdided id already exists */ create<T extends ModelType>(cls: Class<T>, item: OptionalId<T>): Promise<T>;
+   * @throws {ExistsError} When an item with the provided id already exists */ create<T extends ModelType>(cls: Class<T>, item: OptionalId<T>): Promise<T>;